renatocaliari/contornos/docs/en/outlines.md

 - does the person have the time and focus necessary for this other outline?
 It is indicated that the person himself also assess for possible objection if he is with cognitive overload to be in many different contexts that require routine activities.

 ### Allocation revaluation
-When allocating a person to a outline, it is necessary to define the frequency of revaluation of this allocation.
+When allocating a person to an outline, it is necessary to define the frequency of revaluation of this allocation.
 Guardians and agents will have their participation [evaluated periodically] (apps#evaluation-in-a-outline), according to the definition of frequency, in the outlines in which they participate.

 It is recommended to use the [Appraisal in an outline](apps#appraisal-in-a-outline).

 ### Withdrawal of people from outlines
-Anyone can opt out of a outline by notifying the participants of the outline in advance.
+Anyone can opt out of an outline by notifying the participants of the outline in advance.
-And anyone can suggest that a person is removed from a outline, however, in this case, needing an integrative decision in it.
+And anyone can suggest that a person is removed from an outline, however, in this case, needing an integrative decision in it.

 Withdrawing from an outline is different from terminating a partnership contract with the organization.
 It just means that the person will come out of an outline.

-If a person no longer participates in any other outline or is in outlines that do not use the agreed time to hire the person, they must take this issue to a outline that has responsibility for allocating people throughout the organization, such as [Special Advice outline of Allocation](apps#outline-advice-of-allocation%C3%A7%C3%A3o).
+If a person no longer participates in any other outline or is in outlines that do not use the agreed time to hire the person, they must take this issue to an outline that has responsibility for allocating people throughout the organization, such as [Special Advice outline of Allocation](apps#outline-advice-of-allocation%C3%A7%C3%A3o).
 Or, if the intention is to end the partnership, take the issue directly to an outline responsible for this scope, such as the [Partnership Maintenance special outline](apps#contorno-manuten%C3%A7%C3%A3o-de-partnership) .

 If these special outlines do not exist, the case should be taken to the larger outline of the organization, asking to know about outlines that it could participate in or, if it is her intention, asking to end the partnership.